 Amanda Castro is a fresh, upbeat, passionate dancer who was born in Brooklyn, New York but raised in New Haven, Connecticut.
 Amanda furthered her dance studies at the California Institute of the Arts where she received her BFA in Dance and Choreography and minor in Humanities.
 She also had the honor of studying and performing in London, UK under the direction of DV8’s Lauren Potter.
 This past fall, Amanda traveled to South Africa to teach and judge under the American Dance Awards.
-Amanda is currently an apprentice for Urban Bush Woman Dance Company in Brooklyn, New York.
+Amanda began as an apprentice in 2013, and is now a company member with Urban Bush Women.

 Courtney J. Cook is a Virginia Native now residing in Brooklyn, NY.
 She began her formal dance training at the Virginia Governor’s School for the Arts.
 She later attended and graduated from Virginia Commonwealth University, receiving her B.F.A in Dance and Choreography.
 Since relocating to NYC, Courtney has had the privilege to perform works by astounding choreographers such as Christian Von Howard, Burr Johnson, and Jennifer Archibald.
 As a dancer, she is currently an apprentice with the Arch Dance Company, under the artistic direction of Jennifer Archibald.
 She also enjoys musical theater and has been able to perform in various musicals with Virginia Musical Theater and The Hurrah Players located in the Hampton Roads area of Virginia.
 As a choreographer, her choreography has been performed at the American Dance Festival, via student choreography showcase, and The Ailey Citigroup Theater, as a featured artist of BalaSole Dance Company’s 2011 Fall Concert.
 She is both thrilled and honored to be continuing her journey with art and dance as a new company member of Urban Bush Women.